DriftingShade/ActiveDirectory/README.md

-# Active Directory Environment Setup
+# Active Directory Environmental Lab Setup

-This project demonstrates the setup of a virtual Active Directory (AD) environment using Oracle VM VirtualBox.
+This project demonstrates the setup of a virtual Active Directory environment using Oracle VM VirtualBox.
 This README provides a detailed process, with screenshots, for building and configuring an AD setup including a Domain Controller (DC) and client machines.
 This setup is valuable for IT Help Desk tasks such as user management, Group Policy configuration, and network troubleshooting.

 ## Project Overview

 The goal of this project is to create a fully functional AD environment, simulating a real-world IT environment where users, groups, and policies can be managed.
 This setup includes:
-- A **Domain Controller (DC)** to host the Active Directory and DNS services.
+- A **Domain Controller** to host the Active Directory and DNS services.
 - **Client machines** joined to the domain, demonstrating communication and policy enforcement.
 - **Documentation** and screenshots throughout the process for learning and future reference.